danbev/learning-ai/notes/position-embeddings/ggml-rope.md

 (gdb) p n_dims * logf(n_ctx_orig / (n_rot * 2 * (float)3.14)) / (2 * logf(base))
 $11 = 45.0304031
 ```
-And similar to above here we are asking at which dimension the position rotates
+And similar to the above here we are asking at which dimension the position
-only once (slower frequence compared to the above).
+rotates only once (slower frequence compared to the above).
 And this value will be passed to ceilf so it will become 46.

 ```
 (gdb) p corr_dims
 $17 = {20, 46}
 ```
-So the above will figurare out the range of dimensions for which interpolation
+So the above will figure out the range of dimensions for which interpolation
 extrapolation will be performed and used later when we iterate over all the
 token position embeddings.

 The following code will iterate over all the batches, which is 1 in this case.
 And then iterate over all the tokens in the sequence (ne2) which is my case is